MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/unable-cast-object-error.md

 ---
 title: Unable to cast object error
-description: Provides a solution to an error that occurs when you configure Microsoft Dynamics CRM for Microsoft Office Outlook. ms.reviewer: ms.topic: troubleshooting ms.date:
+description: Fixes an communication issue that occurs when you configure Microsoft Dynamics CRM for Microsoft Office Outlook. ms.reviewer: ms.topic: troubleshooting ms.date: